grip-unina/vipcup2022/index.md

 The three teams with the highest performance will be selected by September 26, 2022 and invited to join the final competition.
 The final competition will be judged at ICIP 2022, which will be held on October 16-19, 2022.

-#### Open Competition - Testset 1
+Open Competition - Testset 1
 Part 1 of the open competition is designed to give teams a simplified version of the problem at hand to become familiar with the task.
 Participants will be provided with a labeled training dataset of real and synthetic images.
-This dataset will consist of 2000 real images, 2000 synthetic images generated using different models.
 Synthetic images can be fully or partially synthetic.
 Images will undergo JPEG compression at different quality levels and resizing prior to compression.
 Teams will be provided with PYTHON scripts to apply these operations to the training dataset.
 Teams are requested to provide the executable code to the organizers in order to test the algorithms on the evaluation dataset.

-#### Open Competition - Testset 2
+Open Competition - Testset 2
 Part 2 of the competition is designed to address a more challenging task: synthetic image detection on unseen models, i.e. synthetic data generated using architectures not present in training.
 The task remains the same as for Part 1.
 Teams are requested to provide the executable code to the organizers in order to test the algorithms on the evaluation dataset.

-#### Final Competition
+Final Competition
-The three highest scoring teams from the open competition will be selected, and an additional training and evaluation dataset will be provided.
+The three highest scoring teams from the open competition will be selected and they can provide an additional submission.

-The goal of this task is to test their algorithms so as to classify not only if an image is real or synthetic, but also if it is fully or partially manipulated.
-In this case the task is to provide an additional score to discriminate fully generated data from locally manipulated ones.
+``More information on training set and test sets will be available on 25 June on this page and on the Piazza class.``

 ### Prize for Finalists